ItsRqtl/auto-fxtwitter/README.md

     3. Click `Load unpacked` and select the `auto-fxtwitter` folder in the cloned repository.

 > [!NOTE]
 You have to select the `auto-fxtwitter` folder in the repository, not the repository itself.
+If you are using firefox, you have to delete the `manifest.json` and rename `manifest-firefox.json` to `manifest.json` before loading the extension.

 ## Usage